 - Credential Document Assessment: The College will complete a review and assessment of all documentation submitted.
 A cross-reference of all academic and internship documentation to the Integrated Competencies for Dietetic Education and Practice will be completed to determine whether there are any gaps in dietetic knowledge.
 To assist in this evaluation, it is beneficial to provide as much detailed information as possible regarding your education, internship and work experience.
 We recommend submitting any documentation you feel is relevant to registration with the College.

-- College Competency Assessment: This is an in-person assessment for registration conducted at the University of Alberta by University faculty and staff.
-The competency assessment is based on three components: a basic dietetic knowledge examination, diagnostic evaluations using the methodologies of the Objective Structured Clinical Examination (OSCE) and the Multiple Mini Interviews (MMI).
+- College Competency Assessment: This is an assessment for registration conducted at the University of Alberta by University faculty and staff.
+The competency assessment is based on three components: a Foundational Knowledge Examination, Practice Competency Examination (also known as an Objective Structured Clinical Examination) and Multiple Mini Interviews (MMI).
 This assessment is completed twice a year, in March and August.
 The assessment fee is $600 to be paid to the College once scheduled for the assessment.
 Please note that you are responsible for any travel, accommodation and personal expenses associated with the assessment.

-Assessments are completed twice per year, in March and in August.
+Assessments are completed twice per year, in Spring (March) and in Fall (August).
 Under provincial legislation, the College is required to make an interim registration decision to applicants within 6 months after receiving a complete application.

 Following the Registration Committee’s review of all application documentation and assessment results, the College will send a letter outlining the requirements for registration.
 Based on any noted deficiencies in competence or knowledge, this can range from academic upgrading, dietetic bridging or any other requirements as determined by the Registration Committee.
 If additional dietetic bridging education is required, course costs are your responsibility.
 Applicants may request access to their application records; original documents submitted as part of an application are returned to applicants following the interim registration decision.